espocrm/documentation/docs/development/scheduled-job.md

 To make the changes applied, clear cache at Administration.

-Now, you can create a scheduled job at Administration > Scheduled Jobs.
+Now, you can create a scheduled job at Administration > Scheduled Jobs. *YourJobName* will be available in the picklist.

 You can also run your job *from CLI*: